AllenCellModeling/czi-to-ome-xslt/README.md

 [![Documentation](https://github.com/heeler/aicsxslt/workflows/Documentation/badge.svg)](https://heeler.github.io/aicsxslt)
 [![Code Coverage](https://codecov.io/gh/heeler/aicsxslt/branch/master/graph/badge.svg)](https://codecov.io/gh/heeler/aicsxslt)

-This repo contains our XSLT transform sheets to go from CZI to OME metadata
+This repo contains our XSLT transform sheets to go from CZI to OME metadata.
+The intent is to enable to use this as a git submodule and then apply the XSL transforms within their project using their language of choice.

 ---